 What to Buy: The brand cuts a mean flare—and we like these striped pants in particular.

 Style Notes: Anthony Vaccarello is now leaving his mark on the storied house.

 What to Buy: These are bound to suit everyone.
 Well worth the investment, merci.

 Style Notes: Created by French style icon Jeanne Damas, Rouje is a blogger favourite for its barely there blouses, flirty sundresses, and high-waisted denim.

-What to Buy: Everything sells out equally fast, but these button blouses will undoubtedly soar.
+What to Buy: Everything sells out equally fast, but these wrap tops will undoubtedly soar.

 Style Notes: Set up initially as an online-only fashion store in 2013 by Morgane Sezalory, Sézane has been breaking boundaries and supplying great casual clothes for the past few years.

 What to Buy: We're feeling the standout vibes of these leopard booties.